driessenslucas/researchproject/Thesis.md

 ## Conclusion for sources of inspiration and conceptual framework

 These were some of the key sources that led me to explore the potential of RL in navigating mazes using an RC car.
-By combining insights from micro mouse competitions, YouTube demonstrations, GitHub projects, and academic literature, I was able to develop a comprehensive research framework that made all of this possible.
+By combining insights from micro mouse competitions, YouTube demonstrations, GitHub projects, and academic literature, I was able to develop a comprehensive research framework that made all this possible.
 Even if all of these sources didn't directly contribute to the final product, they all played a role in shaping the project and my understanding of the field.

 \pagebreak